 Today we would like to share an innovative solution to a hidden TV.
 Do you wish you could hide your TV?
 This was Stephanie’s dilemma!
 Her hubby, Dan brought home this large TV with his bonus and announced he wanted to hang it on the bedroom wall. 😉 She was not a happy camper, but what was she to do?
-She thought about it and knew if she could conceal it when not it use, she would be happy with it.
+She thought about it and knew if she could conceal it when not it use, create a Hidden TV Cabinet, then she would be happy!

 Browsing ideas on the web, she was inspired by this hidden TV cover from pottery barn (which is no longer available) and knew that we could build our own version for much less money.
 After much online searching she came up with an innovative slide system to conceal the TV.